MP for Wyre Forest

 Shadow Parliamentary Under Secretary (Work and Pensions)

 Mark Garnier is a Conservative MP for Wyre Forest, first elected in 2010.
-He currently serves as Shadow Parliamentary Under Secretary for Work and Pensions (from July 2025) and as Shadow Economic Secretary to the Treasury (since 2024), while serving on the Space Industry (Indemnities) Bill committee.
-His career includes extensive parliamentary committee work and previous roles related to energy security and net zero policy.
+He currently serves as Shadow Parliamentary Under Secretary (Work and Pensions) and as Shadow Economic Secretary to the Treasury, while also sitting on the Space Industry (Indemnities) Bill committee.
+His parliamentary career includes extensive committee work and frontbench opposition roles across energy, security and finance areas.

-He has 29 declared financial interests covering miscellaneous items, employment and earnings (including ongoing paid work and ad hoc payments), land and property, visits outside the UK, gifts/benefits from UK sources, shareholdings, and family members employed.
+Has 29 declared financial interests across several categories, including employment and earnings, ad hoc payments, ongoing paid employment, visits outside the UK, land and property, gifts/hospitality, shareholdings, and family members employed.

 Generated 21 February 2026